Ivanti-Platinum-Recruiting/TestCoverage/README.md

 * CodingTest_Service: contains the UserService class with a single `GetUsername()` method
 * CodingTest_Test: contains the test class for this method

 The objective of this test is simple: **make the UserService class testable and add full test coverage for the `GetUsername()` method**.
-The repository class should not be tested or modified.
+The repository can be modified but the GetUser() method must be left as it is.

 Please create a branch on this repository and push your code to this branch.